 - Layer 7 SNAT mode is a full proxy and therefore load balanced Real Servers do not need to be changed in any way. - Because layer 7 SNAT mode is a full proxy any server in the cluster can be on any accessible subnet including across the Internet or WAN. - Layer 7 SNAT mode is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancer's own IP address by default, or any other local appliance IP address if preferred (e.g. the VIP address).
 This can be configured per layer 7 VIP.
 If required, the load balancer can be configured to provide the actual client IP address to the Real Servers in 2 ways.
 Either by inserting a header that contains the client's source IP address, or by modifying the Source Address field of the IP packets and replacing the IP address of the load balancer with the IP address of the client.
-For more information on these methods, please refer to the section "Transparency at Layer 7" on page 139. - Layer 7 SNAT mode can be deployed using either a 1-arm or 2-arm configuration. - You should not use the same RIP:PORT combination for layer 7 SNAT mode VIPs and layer 4 SNAT mode VIPs because the required firewall rules conflict.
+More information on these methods is available here. - Layer 7 SNAT mode can be deployed using either a 1-arm or 2-arm configuration. - You should not use the same RIP:PORT combination for layer 7 SNAT mode VIPs and layer 4 SNAT mode VIPs because the required firewall rules conflict.

-For detailed configuration examples using various modes, please refer to Chapter 11 - Configuration Examples starting on page 245.
+For detailed configuration examples using various modes, please refer to Chapter 11 - Configuration Examples.